 - consider purpose and audience

 The 3-Part Writing Requirement at MU:

 - Through the English Department: recommended English 1000, a one-semester, first-year composition course.

 - Through the Campus Writing Program: Two WI courses (6 credit hours)*.

 One WI course may be taken in any discipline; the other must be an upper-division WI course in the major.
 The Campus Writing Board reviews and approves courses as writing-intensive.
 Departments, not the Campus Writing Board, determine which WI courses may count as “upper-division courses in the major.”

-A grade of C- or better is required in English 1000 or 1000H, as well as in both Writing Intensive courses, in order to meet MU’s General Education Requirements.
+A grade of C- or better is required in both Writing Intensive courses, in order to meet MU’s General Education Requirements.

 Information about WI courses from the MU General Education Program:

 For information about the first WI Course taken in any discipline click here.

 For information about the second WI Course in the major and upper division click here.